A QUBO Formulation for the Generalized LinkedIn Queens and Takuzu/Tango Game: LinkedIn's Queens and N-Queens problem

 The QUBO formulation of this problem is given in general form as

-where $R_k$ is the set of cells included in the $k$-th region that have not been set in the initial condition and that do not belong to a region where the number of queens available after the initial queens have been placed is 0.
+where $R_k$ is the set of cells included in the $k$-th region that have not been set in the initial condition and that do not belong to a region where the number of queens available after the initial queens have been placed is 0, and $E_d$ is the chosen conflict graph for the diagonal or line-of-sight restrictions.
+If $t_k=1$, the corresponding feasible region contributes a constant offset of $1/4$ unless one uses the shifted form from \eqref{eq: prelim q qplus zero}.

 We will propose the form of two particular versions of this problem.